 - Psychosocial history, including incidences of depression, sleep disturbances, and sadness and whether your child feels isolated or alone or is the target of bullying

-Your child's doctor might order blood tests if he or she finds that your child is obese.
-These tests might include:
+Your child's doctor might order blood tests that may include:

 - A cholesterol test